dominguezdaniel/awsbytes/clm9a2xkw000b08ib32sf1v8g.md

 ---

-Here are the latest AWS updates and news from **Tuesday, September 6**.
+Here are the latest AWS updates and news from **Wednesday, September 6**.

 Source [https://aws.amazon.com/new/](https://aws.amazon.com/new/)